amzn/style-dictionary/examples/advanced/multi-brand-multi-platform/README.md

 #### Running the example

-First of all, set up the required dependencies running the command `npm install` in your local CLI environment (if you prefer to use *yarn* update the commands accordingly).
+First of all, set up the required dependencies running the command `npm install` in your local CLI environment (if you prefer to use *yarn*, update the commands accordingly).

 At this point, if you want to build the tokens you can run `npm run build`.
 This command will generate the files in the `build` folder.
 Unlike other examples, the files are organised not only by "platform", but also organised in "brand" sub-folders.

 #### How does it work

 The "build" command will run the custom script `build.js`.
 This script loops on all the possible combinations of "platform" (web, iOS, Android) and "brand" ("brand-1", "brand-2" and "brand-3" in the example):

 ```
 ['brand-1', 'brand-2', 'brand-3'].map(function (brand) {